Xayah-Hina/Xayah-Hina/README.md

 ### Hey, there 👋

-- " Graphics is awesome, isn't it? "
+- " Graphics is awesome. "